cgi-uswest-chimpls/get-started/database-binding.md

 The following process will create and bind a MySQL database service to an application.
 Binding a PostgreSQL or MongoDB service follows a similar process, as do other non-database marketplace services.

-## Creating the Database Service
+## Creating a Database Service

-All marketplace service bindings use the cf create-service, or cf cs, command.
+All marketplace service bindings use the `cf create-service`, or `cf cs`, command.
 For detailed documentation on this command, consult the Cloud Foundry help using `cf cs -h`.

-The standard form of the create-service command is:
+The standard form of the `create-service` command is:

 `cf create-service <SERVICE> <PLAN> <SERVICE_INSTANCE_NAME>`